-1. Student Support Appointment booked with Enabling Services:
+1. Student Support Appointment booked with Student Disability & Inclusion:

-All students who disclose a disability are encouraged to make an appointment with Enabling Services to explore reasonable adjustments and support available.
-Students must provide evidence of their disability.
+All students who disclose a disability are encouraged to make an appointment with the Student Disability & Inclusion team to explore reasonable adjustments and support available.
+Students must provide evidence of their disability or SpLD.

 Some students choose to attend a Transition Day so that their support is in place from the moment they enrol at the University.
-Transition days are offered by Enabling Services throughout August and September.
+Transition days are offered by he Student Disability & Inclusion team throughout August and September.